shahamed/rocFFT/docs/design/buffer_assignment.rst

 Returning the first valid buffer assignment found is a simple solution.
-However, not all valid buffer assignments are equal in terms of memory usage and/or performance: some buffer assignments allow more kernel fusions and/or use more inplace kernels.
+However, not all valid buffer assignments are equal in terms of memory usage and/or performance: some buffer assignments allow more kernel fusions and/or use more in-place kernels.
 This implies that we should keep all valid assignment candidates in a list and subsequently return the "best" one.